-Report: Sales prices in parts of Brooklyn soar to $1.49M
+Greenpoint, Brooklyn Heights, Park Slope home prices jump to nearly $1.5M, report says - amNewYork

 Homes in Brownstone and North Brooklyn saw a surge in their average prices and were close to $1.5 million during the final months of 2016, a report set for release Tuesday found.

-The $1.49 million average for townhouses, co-ops and condos in neighborhoods such as Greenpoint, Brooklyn Heights and Park Slope represented a 2.6% jump from the fourth quarter of 2015, according to the real estate firm, Ideal Properties Group.
+The $1.49 million average for townhouses, co-ops and condos in neighborhoods such as Greenpoint, Brooklyn Heights and Park Slope represented a 2.6 percent jump from the fourth quarter of 2015, according to the real estate firm, Ideal Properties Group.

-Townhouses led the market in those areas with an average price of $2.5 million in the fourth quarter of 2016, which was in fact a 4.1% drop from the same period a year before, the report said.
-Condos had an average sales price of $1.5 million, which was a 24% increase over the fourth quarter of 2015.
+Townhouses led the market in those areas with an average price of $2.5 million in the fourth quarter of 2016, which was in fact a 4.1 percent drop from the same period a year before, the report said.
+Condos had an average sales price of $1.5 million, which was a 24 percent increase over the fourth quarter of 2015.

 Aleksandra Scepanovic, Ideal’s managing director, predicted that this price trend will continue in Brooklyn this year.